microsoft/php-sdk-binary-tools/README.md

 # Customizing

 A sript called phpsdk-local.bat has to be put into the PHP SDK root.
 If present, it will be automatically picked up by the starter script.
 A template for such a script is included with the PHP SDK.
+This allows to setup additional environment.

+The starter scripts can be also easy integrated with the consoles other than standard cmd.exe.
+For the reference, here's an example ConEmu task

+`C:\php-sdk\phpsdk-vc14-x64.bat -cur_console:d:C:\php-sdk\php70\vc14\x64\php-src`

 # Upgrading